er4700345-coder/eed-computation-model/README.md

 - Replace runtime proxy with hardware-level energy measurement
 - Formalize causal depth (D) using DAG-based computation graphs
 - Explore equivalence classes of algorithms under EED

 ---

+## Note

+This is an experimental model.
+The goal is to break it, refine it, or replace it.

+---